ShinRyujin03/CameraAI2/README.md

 ### Face Verification

 - To verify face, upload the `image`, input the `face_name` and make a POST request to `{prefix}` `/face_verify`.
-- The face verification status and face name will save in `face_verified` table
+- The face verification status and valid face name will save in `face_verified` table
 - The level of accuracy can be configuring in `config.ini`, has 3 level of accuracy are `high`(>98%), `medium`(>=85%) and `low`(>60%)
-- The face verification status will return `verified` only when level of accuracy is `high`
+- The face verification status will return `verified` when in `high` level of accuracy only
 - The elapsed time can be configuring at `verification_elapsed_time` variable in `config.ini`  (Default = 1m)

 ### Name Recognition